 by Wes Cowell; updated 6 June 2015

-Alienation of affections suits will be abolished in Illinois 1/1/2016.
-After that, I predict, jilted spouses will fall back on"intentional infliction of emotional distress" to file suits against interloping paramours for themselves and on behalf of their children.
+Alienation of affections suits were abolished in Illinois 1/1/2016.
+Since then, jilted spouses have had to fall back on"intentional infliction of emotional distress" to file suits against interloping paramours for themselves and on behalf of their children.
 Need advice?
 Call, leave your info, or schedule a consult.